aDrongo/taskerboard/README.md

 8. Ticket Sorting and Filtering
 9. Manage Users
 10. Search feature
+11. Quick editing from list menu

 ### TODO

+* Due in X time
 * Take in emails and send out emails.
 Can use flask-mail
 * PyTests for features
 * Pretty CSS/Reorganize CSS and HTML styling.